Academic Support helps students develop college skills and knowledge through study skills and student life planning assistance.

 Academic Success Seminars (workshops)

 A series of seminars (workshops) are conducted each semester to assist students with developing and improving their college-readiness skills.
 Topics include time-management, study skills, test-taking skills, managing test anxiety, note taking and reading strategies and more.
 Faculty, contact the Director to schedule a presentation for your class.
+Students, visit the events page for upcoming sessions and times.

 In addition to the seminars offered, students may elect to meet with Academic Services for a more personalized discussion of their academic concerns.
 Students with special circumstances may elect to meet for a consultation or students may elect a one-on-one meeting following a workshop to continue the discussion or when a workshop is not offered that addresses an individual’s need.
 Consultations are offered by request.
-Contact Kimberly LaBoone to schedule a meeting.
+Contact the Director to schedule a meeting.

 Math and Science Help Sessions